 MSRP $350 (Backcountry)

 Are you planning a long adventure?
 Then you need a reliable way to carry all of your gear without overloading your bike.
-Might we recommend Burley Nomad?
+Might we recommend the Nomad Burley bike trailer?
 This is a touring cargo trailer that follows behind you on two 16″ wheels wrapped with a wide and capable air-filled tire.

 Burley Nomad consists of a trailer and a waterproof cover.
 The waterproof cover is really 100% waterproof, so there is no chance any water will get it.
 It also features six tie-downs, so your stuff will remain in place even if the trailer tips while you’re crossing a river.